College football schedule, games 2018: What to watch in Week 4, TV channels, kickoff times

 No. 22 Texas A&M at No. 1 Alabama, CBS, 3:30 p.m.: The Aggies almost proved that they were for real two weeks ago against No. 3 Clemson, and now they hit the road to try to slay the crimson-colored dragon.
 Aggies quarterback Kellen Mond looked good in that matchup, and will have to take it up another notch in Bryant-Denny Stadium against one of the most fearsome defenses in college football.
 Watch out for Crimson Tide quarterback Tua Tagovailoa putting on a Heisman show in front of the home crowd.

-No. 17 TCU at Texas, FOX, 4:30 p.m.: Despite the loss last week to Ohio State, the Horned Frogs looked like a championship-caliber team thanks to the speed and scheme developed by coach Gary Patterson.
+No. 17 TCU at Texas, Fox, 4:30 p.m.: Despite the loss last week to Ohio State, the Horned Frogs looked like a championship-caliber team thanks to the speed and scheme developed by coach Gary Patterson.
 Texas looked sharp last week, too, in a home thrashing of USC.
 A home upset for the Longhorns would show that coach Tom Herman has things going in the right direction, while a win for the Horned Frogs would set them up to be a big contender for the Big 12 title.

 No. 7 Stanford at No. 20 Oregon, ABC, 8 p.m.: Stanford is two weeks removed from a big win over USC, while Oregon has feasted on cupcakes through the first three weeks of the season.
 It's very likely that the Ducks have held back the majority of their playbook during their first three wins in order to bring an element of surprise to the tough Cardinal defense.
 The winner of this game will be elevated to Washington's primary threat in the Pac-12 North.